-I’ll admit it.
 I thought Responsive Web Design wasn’t going to stick around more than a year, but with numbers like these who can argue its value?
 There are some pain points, and like any new technology, we have to work our way through these.
-For me, one of the biggest headaches was trying to… Read More
+One of my biggest headaches was trying to target high pixel density displays.

 Save the date for UW Code Camp, a one-day conference to help the UW technical community make new connections and discuss challenges.
 The Code Camp goal is to provide an open forum for UW staff and students to share and collaborate on technology trends and issues.